myhdl/myhdl/doc/source/manual/conversion.rst

 Such as slice returns a new :class:`intbv` object, with minimum value ``0`` , and maximum value ``2**N``.

-In addition to the scalar types described above, the convertor also supports a number of tuple and list based types.
+In addition to the scalar types described above, the converter also supports a number of tuple and list based types.
 The mapping from MyHDL types is summarized in the following table.